heb12/heb12.github.io/README.md

 # Heb12 Bible Apps
 A project to make a usable cross-platform Bible system.

+Hebrews 4:12:
+  For the word of God is living and active and sharper than any double-edged sword, piercing even to the point of dividing soul from spirit, and joints from marrow; it is able to judge the desires and thoughts of the heart.

 ## About Us
 Welcome to the new website for Heb12.
 Our goal is to make a usable cross-platform Bible system.
 It will be difficult, but here are our plans.